 - Exceptions notify the user of an error. - Exceptions cannot be overlooked. - Exceptions localise the error handling in only a few areas of the code.
-Exceptions are sent to an exception handler, not necessarily the calling method. - Exceptions can facilitate error recovery when this is possible. - Throw an exception object to indicate failure:
+Exceptions are sent to an exception handler, not necessarily the calling method. - Exceptions can facilitate error recovery when this is possible. - An exception object is thrown to indicate failure: